coderefinery/DEPRECATED-software-licensing/talk.md

 - Apache License
 	- Like MIT but also provides an express grant of patent rights from contributors to users
 ---
-### Sahre Alike
+### Share Alike
-- Creative Commons Attribution-ShareAlike (a copyleft, free content licence)
+- Creative Commons Attribution-ShareAlike (a copyleft, free content license)
-- Creative Commons Attribution-NonCommercial-ShareAlike (a proprietary licence).
+- Creative Commons Attribution-NonCommercial-ShareAlike (a proprietary license).

 source:https://en.wikipedia.org/wiki/Share-alike